jklzz02/Cities-Rest-API/README.md

 ```

 Using this `URL` is possible to retrieve the information of all the cities that share the requested name.
-The search is case insensitive, it's not required to titleize the city name.
+The search is case-insensitive, it's not required to titleize the city name.

 #### Example request with name